survivejs/react-book/manuscript/11_linting_in_webpack.md

 }
 ```

-JSCS supports *package.json* based configuration.
-In this case you would write it to `jscsConfig` field there.
+JSCS supports *package.json* based configuration through `jscsConfig` field.

 T> ESLint implements a large part of the functionality provided by JSCS.
 It is possible you can skip JSCS altogether provided you configure ESLint correctly.
-There's a large amount of presets available.
+There's a large amount of presets available for both.

 ## EditorConfig